Welcome! While you’re here, join my mailing list for more tips from a pro SAT tutor including subscriber-only downloads to help your scores!

 What is the SAT Essay anyway?

-I’ve covered this elsewhere (read What is the SAT Essay?) so I suggest taking a detour through that article if you’d like the in-depth report from a perfect-scoring tutor.
+I’ve covered this elsewhere (read What is the SAT Essay?) so I suggest taking a detour through that article if you’d like the in-depth report.

 In a nutshell, though, here’s a breakdown of the SAT essay: